asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `message` object
-Tags are associated with individual message objects allowing for logical grouping and categorization of meassages based on specific requirements or criteria or given channel and operation and more.
+Tags are associated with individual message objects allowing for logical grouping and categorization of messages based on specific requirements or criteria or given channels and operations and more.
 The `tags` object when used within a `message` object, the context is restricted to the `message` object of the AsyncAPI document, meaning they only impact the `message` object of the AsyncAPI document.

-Here's a visual representation of `tags` object inside a `message` object in a AsyncAPI document:
+Here's a visual representation of a `tags` object inside a `message` object in an AsyncAPI document:
 ```mermaid
 graph LR
   A[message] --> B[summary]